A tiny island that's big on activities

-Whether you’re fiercely competitive or happy to watch from the sidelines, Hammo has plenty for you to do and see.
-May’s Hilly Half Marathon Challenge opens in new window is a gruelling 21km uphill and down dale route, while June’s water-sport event, Clash of the Paddles opens in new window combines surf skiing, stand-up paddling, good old-fashioned board paddling and dragon boating, and plenty of onshore entertainment.
-The island’s biggest sporting event is August’s annual Hamilton Island Race Week opens in new window.
-The international event attracts a glamorous crowd, with offshore super yacht racing and glittering onshore events taking place concurrently.
-November sees the island welcome athletes of all shapes, sizes and abilities for the annual triathlon.
+Whether you’re fiercely competitive or happy to watch from the sidelines, Hammo has something for you.
+May’s Hilly Half Marathon Challenge opens in new window is a gruelling 21km uphill-downhill route, while June’s Clash of the Paddles opens in new window combines surf skiing, stand-up paddling, good old-fashioned board paddling and dragon boating, and plenty of onshore entertainment.
+The island’s biggest sporting event is August’s Hamilton Island Race Week opens in new window, with superyacht racing and glittering events.
+In November the island welcomes athletes of all abilities for the annual triathlon.

 The aptly named Heart Reef opens in new window and Whitehaven Beach opens in new window are all but a quick ferry, helicopter or seaplane ride away, making Hamilton Island and its neighbouring surrounds the favoured locations for starry-eyed proposals and weddings.
 For a unique overnight experience, book a stay at ReefWorld opens in new window, Hamilton’s private floating hotel.